fidley/ABAPQuickFix/README.md

 - Omit EXPORTING in method call
 - Omit RECEIVING in method call
 - Change APPEND TO to INSERT VALUE #( ) TO
-- Replace GET REFERENCE to REF #
+- Replace GET REFERENCE with REF #
-- Replace READ TABLE TRANSPORTING NO FIELDS to LINE_EXISTS
+- Replace READ TABLE TRANSPORTING NO FIELDS with LINE_EXISTS